haskellfoundation/HaskellSchool/en/lessons/parsers/introduction.md

 ]
 ```

-As you can see, running `ReadP` gives all the possible parsed result, which can lead to performances issues.
+As you can see, running `ReadP` gives all possible parsed results, which can lead to performances issues.

 Going further: [Jake Wheat's Intro to Parsing with Parsec in Haskell](http://jakewheat.github.io/intro_to_parsing/)